dtomlinson-ga/StatsAsTokens/README.md

 	    "Query: {{Vertigon.StatsAsTokens/FoodEaten:player=host|food=joja}} >= 5": true
     }
 Note that the `food` argument attempts to match the item name using 'fuzzy string matching', as demonstrated here - it will match `joja` to `Joja Cola` automatically.
 However, to avoid unforeseen issues (i.e. what happens when somebody adds a `Joja Apple`?), it is best to fully write out the item name.

+Here is a slightly trickier condition which combines number manipulation with a Query expression, to determine if the player currently owns an animal of the specified type:

+	"When": {
+		"Query": {{Count: {{Vertigon.StatsAsTokens/AnimalNames:type=Blue Chicken}} }} >= 1: true
+	}

 **Query expressions, while powerful, are also unpredictable** - they are not fully validated ahead of time, and may just fail without warning if improperly formatted.
 Test your expressions thoroughly with the `patch parse` command.